NishTech/Sitecore-Commerce-Integration-Framework/README.md

 # Sitecore Commerce Integration Framework
 In most online ecommerce implementations, integration with backend systems like ERP, PIM etc. plays an important role.
 Most companies spend years building these systems and want to keep using them.
 A modern ecommerce platform like Sitecore Experience Commerce helps customers to enter in the much needed digital commerce space, but it needs a communication link to the backend system to complete  ecommerce transactions.
-This open source integration framework for Sitecore Commerce will give a jump start for your Sitecore Commerce project, that needs to integrate with backend system.
+This open source integration framework for Sitecore Commerce will give a jump start for your Sitecore Commerce project that needs to integrate with backend system.

 ## How It Works
 There are two plugins in this solution